 Imagine standing on a vast, cracked plain, the earth groaning beneath your feet.
-A wisp of steam curls from a fissure nearby, hinting at the immense forces at play deep below.
+That's why a wisp of steam curls from a fissure nearby, hinting at the immense forces at play deep below.
 This isn't some fantasy world; it's a glimpse into a real-life example of a divergent boundary, a place where the Earth's tectonic plates are pulling apart, shaping our planet in dramatic and often awe-inspiring ways.

 The East African Rift System: A Living Laboratory of Divergence